Recreation and Family

 A program at the Chattanooga Autism Center that organizes sensory-friendly events for individuals and their families.
 Sensory-friendly events create an environment that’s safe from typical noises, lights, and other factors that can become overwhelming.
 These events are not only fun, but educational.
 Children deserve a fun outing just like anyone else, but may not be able to attend many places, merely because the environment can create a sensory overload.
 Examples of events include Sensory Friendly Movie nights, visiting the police station or fire station with sensory-friendly options, and special times at the Discovery Museum, and going to the Monster Truck races before the event while all trucks are turned off and quiet.
 For more info, contact the Chattanooga Autism Center at (423) 531-6961

 Therapeutic Recreation Division of the City of Chattanooga provides leisure and recreation opportunities for youth and adults with physical, cognitive, and/or emotional disabilities.
 They have many different sport programs and also provide health education and advocacy.
 Their programs help individuals can build confidence, improve physical and cognitive abilities, and expand support and social networks.
 To receive their newsletter or for more information regarding programs and summer camps, check out their website.
-Elaine Adams is their program coordinator, and Michelle Brickey is the program specialist.
+Elaine Adams is their program coordinator.

 The Dream League Baseball is the first league in Chattanooga designed for players that are mentally and/or physically challenged.
 The Dream League teaches basic playing skills and encourages each player to play to the best of their abilities.
 They teach about teamwork, good sportsmanship, but most importantly, they want it to be a chance to make new friends and have fun!!